🐾 Services available in English, Mandarin & Tagalog. 🐾

 You’re listening to your favourite music on a relaxing Friday night, and you just noticed that your cat is headshaking vigorously.
 Could this be that your cat is enjoying your music as well?
 Maybe, but it occurred to you that you’ve noticed him scratching around his ear areas quite regularly this past week.
 Otherwise, he seems quite healthy and still has the energy to go outside the house.
 What’s going on with your cat then?
 Well, given these signs, one of the potential causes to keep in mind would be ear mites!

 Ear mite infection is one of the most common causes of ear scratching for dogs and cats.
-The mite responsible for this is named Otodectes Cynotis.
+The mite responsible for this is named Otodectes cynotis.
 It takes about three weeks for Otodectes mites to develop from eggs to adults.
 Adults then live for approximately two months, and they feed on the skin debris.
 Yikes, talk about being just gross!

 Ear mites can be seen (barely) by the naked eye as a small white dot but usually must be confirmed by using an otoscope or by examination of the ear wax sample under the microscope.
 Infection from ear mites produces a dry black ear discharge that is said to look like coffee grounds.
 This discharge is made up of the ear mites themselves, blood, ear wax, and inflammatory biochemicals.